WICG/PEPC/explainer.md

     <td>
       The global
       <a href="https://html.spec.whatwg.org/multipage/dom.html#attr-lang">lang</a>
-      attribute has further purpose on the `permission` HTML element.
-Since the contents of the PEPC is set by the user agent, this attribute will indicate what language the text should be in.
-The user agent will attempt to provide the text in that language if possible.<br/><br/>
-      Note: This will only be used to determine the language of the HTML element, not of the permission confirmation UI itself.
-The permission UI should use the same language that the rest of the user agent uses on similar security surfaces.
+      attribute sets the language used on text in the element to maintain consistency with the page.
+Modal permission UI will use the browser language.
     </td>
   </tr>
 </table>

 <!-- TOC --><a name="permission-ui"></a>

 ### Permission UI

 After the user clicks on the PEPC, a confirmation UI should be presented to the